Tax Planning in Columbus, OH

 • $21,900 for head of household

-If your deductible expenses are higher than these thresholds, itemizing—adding each eligible deduction individually—may be beneficial.
+If your deductible expenses exceed these amounts, you may benefit from itemizing your deductions, where you list each eligible deduction separately.
 The drawback is that itemizing can be time-consuming and requires proof of each deduction.
-A financial planner in Columbus, OH can work with you to decide whether claiming the standard or itemized deduction is more beneficial.
+A financial planner in Columbus, OH can assist in determining whether using the standard deduction or itemizing is more suitable.

 • Review Your Retirement Accounts —

 Roth IRAs and Traditional IRAs both provide tax advantages, though in different ways.
 With a traditional IRA, your contributions may be deductible, and you defer taxes until you take distributions.
-On the other hand, Roth IRAs do not offer a deduction for contributions, yet allow your money to grow tax-free.
+Unlike traditional IRAs, Roth IRA contributions are non-deductible, but your funds grow without future taxes.
 The ideal choice depends on your personal financial and tax situation.
-If you expect future tax rates to increase, a Roth conversion, or moving funds from a traditional IRA to a Roth IRA, might be wise to lock in tax-free growth while paying taxes upfront.
+For example, if you anticipate higher taxes in the future, you might consider transferring money from a traditional IRA to a Roth IRA—a process known as a Roth conversion—paying taxes now but securing future tax-free growth.

 • Tax-Loss Harvesting